humanmade/altis-documentation/other-docs/guides/multiple-sites.md

 By default, sites will be created underneath the main site's domain; for example, if your main site is at `platform.local`, new sites will be created at `platform.local/{site}/`.
 Once a site has been created, you can edit the site's address to use a subdomain or custom domain instead.

+## Building cross-site functionality

+Functionality can be built in custom modules and plugins to operate across multiple sites.
+This may include fetching data from other sites, or storing settings or other data on the main site.

+Internally, WordPress has a concept of the "current" site, which acts as context to many low-level functions.
+This is determined during the bootstrap process using the URL.
+This is used to determine (amongst other things) the database table prefix.

+To build cross-site functionality, you can use the multisite APIs to access and change the current site.
+To access data on another site, you "switch" to it, and "restore" when you are finished using the site.
+WordPress maintains a stack of sites, allowing you to switch multiple times.

+**Important:** Ensure you always restore after switching, to avoid breaking other functionality which uses the current site.

+The primary functions for this functionality are [`switch_to_blog()`](https://developer.wordpress.org/reference/functions/switch_to_blog/), [`restore_current_blog()`](https://developer.wordpress.org/reference/functions/restore_current_blog/), and [`get_current_blog_id()`](https://developer.wordpress.org/reference/functions/get_current_blog_id/).
+Note that uses outdated terminology, and "blog" refers to the site.

 ## Limitations

 ### Shared Content